Glenn Torpy: Military career

-Torpy joined the Royal Air Force as a pilot officer on 8 September 1974, and spent his early career, after he left the RAF College Cranwell, undertaking flying duties in Jaguar aircraft before qualifying as a weapons instructor on Hawk aircraft.
+Torpy joined the Royal Air Force as a pilot officer on 8 September 1974, and spent his early career undertaking flying duties in Jaguar aircraft before qualifying as a weapons instructor on Hawk aircraft.
 He was promoted to flying officer on 8 March 1975, with seniority backdated to 8 June 1973, flight lieutenant on 8 December 1975, and squadron leader on 1 July 1983.

-Torpy's early commands included a tour as a squadron leader in Tornado aircraft before being appointed Officer Commanding No. 13 Squadron in 1989.
-Having been promoted to wing commander on 1 July 1989, Torpy saw active service during the Gulf War with No. 13 Squadron and was subsequently awarded the Distinguished Service Order.
+Torpy's early commands included a tour as a squadron leader with No. 41 Squadron flying Jaguar aircraft before being appointed Officer Commanding No. 13 Squadron in 1989.
+Having been promoted to wing commander on 1 July 1989, Torpy saw active service during the Gulf War with No. 13 Squadron and was subsequently appointed a Companion of the Distinguished Service Order.
 He was made personal staff officer to the Air Officer Commanding RAF Strike Command in 1992.

 Promoted to group captain on 1 July 1993, Torpy was appointed station commander at RAF Bruggen, Germany, in 1995.
 After promotion to air commodore on 1 January 1997, he attended the Royal College of Defence Studies in 1997.
 He was appointed Assistant Chief of Staff (Operations) at Permanent Joint Headquarters in Northwood in 1998 and director of air operations at the Ministry of Defence in 1999.
 Torpy was appointed a Commander of the Order of the British Empire in the 2000 New Year Honours and became Assistant Chief of Defence Staff (Operations) at the Ministry of Defence in 2000.